itsabdiev/itsabdiev/README.md

-### Hi there, I'm Atai Abdiev  👋
+### Hi there, I'm Atai Abdiev  🐱‍👤

 ## I'm a Leader, Developer, and Conqueror!!

-- 🔭 I'm a newbie in IT
+- 🌍 Developer with 2 years experience
-- 🌱 I’m currently learning everything 🤣
+- 💻 Favorite language is Java
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to read and play football